 Keyword research for ecommerce splits into three buckets: transactional queries that signal purchase intent, commercial-investigation queries where buyers compare options, and informational queries where readers are learning.
 A healthy Shopify store ranks for all three, with each bucket mapped to the right template type.

 Product pages should target transactional queries.
 Collection pages handle broader category terms.
 Blog posts capture informational and investigation traffic.
-Mixing these up is one of the most expensive mistakes in Shopify SEO because it means content competes internally or fails to match search intent.
+Mixing these up is one of the most costly mistakes in Shopify SEO, because it means content competes internally or fails to match search intent.

 Finding the Right Terms

 Use Google Search Console first if you already have any traffic.
-The queries that currently produce impressions are the clearest signal of what Google thinks your store is about.
-Expand from there using tools like Ahrefs, Semrush, or the free Google Keyword Planner.
+The queries that currently produce impressions are the clearest signal of what search engines think your store is about.
+Expand from there using keyword research tools or a keyword planner.
 Pay attention to search volume, but weight difficulty heavily for a newer store.

-Long-tail queries with three or more words often convert better and face less competition.
-A product targeting "waterproof leather hiking boots size 12" will usually rank faster than one chasing "hiking boots" alone, and the buyer is much further down the funnel.
+Long-tail queries with several words often convert better and face less competition.
+A product targeting a precise phrase like "waterproof leather hiking boots" will usually rank faster than one chasing "hiking boots" alone, and the buyer is much further down the funnel.

 Mapping Keywords to Templates

-Build a simple spreadsheet with four columns: keyword, intent, template type, and target URL.
+Build a simple spreadsheet with columns for keyword, intent, template type, and target URL.
 Every important keyword should map to exactly one URL.
 If two pages target the same term, you have cannibalization, and both will underperform.
 This mapping becomes the backbone of your optimization work.

-How Do You Optimize Shopify Product Pages for SEO?
+How to Optimize Shopify Product Pages for SEO

-Shopify product page SEO is where most stores leave the most traffic on the table.
+Product page SEO is where many stores leave the most traffic on the table.
 The default Shopify product template gives you everything you need, but you have to fill it in deliberately.
-Generic descriptions pulled from a manufacturer catalog will never rank.
+Generic descriptions pulled from a manufacturer catalog will not rank.

-Every product page needs five elements working together: a keyword-targeted title tag, a unique H1, original body copy, structured data, and optimized images.
+Every product page needs several elements working together: a keyword-targeted title tag, a unique main heading, original body copy, structured data, and optimized images.
 Skip any one of these and the page becomes invisible for competitive queries.

-The product title in Shopify serves as both the H1 and part of the title tag by default.
+The product title in Shopify serves as both the main heading and part of the title tag by default.
 Write it for humans first, with the primary keyword included naturally.
-"Men's Waterproof Leather Hiking Boots - Brown" is stronger than "Boot Model 47B" because it matches how people search.
+A descriptive title like "Men's Waterproof Leather Hiking Boots in Brown" is stronger than a model number, because it matches how people search.

 Product Descriptions That Rank

-Aim for 300 words minimum on every product page, with 500 to 800 words for higher-value items.
+Write a substantial original description on every product page, with more depth for higher-value items.
 Cover materials, use cases, sizing, care instructions, and what makes this product different.
 Answer the questions buyers actually ask before purchasing.

 Never paste manufacturer descriptions verbatim.
-Hundreds of other stores use the same text, and Google treats it as duplicate content.
-Rewriting each description takes time but pays back through rankings and conversion rate, because original copy also reads better to buyers.
+Many other stores use the same text, and search engines treat it as duplicate content.
+Rewriting each description takes time but pays back through rankings, because original copy also reads better to buyers.

 Structured Data and Rich Results

-Product schema markup lets Google display price, availability, and review stars directly in search results.
+Product schema markup lets search engines display details directly in search results.
 Most modern Shopify themes include Product schema by default, but many include it incorrectly.
-Test every product template in Google's Rich Results Test tool.
+Test every product template in a rich results testing tool.
 Errors here prevent rich snippets from appearing, even when the page ranks.

-Add Review schema if you collect reviews through apps like Judge.me or Loox.
-The star ratings in search results significantly improve click-through rates, often by 20 to 30 percent compared to plain blue links.
+Add Review schema if you collect reviews through a review app.
+Star ratings in search results tend to improve the share of people who click, compared to plain links.

 Image Optimization

 Rename image files before uploading.
-A file called mens-waterproof-leather-hiking-boots-brown.jpg is more useful than IMG_4472.jpg.
+A descriptive filename is more useful than a camera default.
 Shopify keeps the filename in the image URL, so this small step contributes to relevance signals.

 Collection Page Optimization